rust-formal-methods/rust-formal-methods.github.io/src/tools.md

 # Rust verification tools (2021)
 This is a list of Rust verification tools with a bias towards ‘formal methods’ tools.
 An update of Alastair Reid's [2020 list](https://alastairreid.github.io/rust-verification-tools/).
 Tool types are listed in approximate (and subjective!) increasing order of the level of expertise required and approximate increasing order of the level of assurance that they provide.
+General advise on high quality rust can be found in this [book](https://highassurance.rs/).

 ## Dynamic checking tools

 * [Miri](https://github.com/rust-lang/miri/) for general UB checking (including data race detection, but only on a single execution)